score-json/nlohmann_json/TSF/trustable/assertions/TA-VALIDATION_CONTEXT.md

 normative: false
 ---

+(Note: The guidance, evidence, confidence scoring and checklist sections below are copied from [CodeThink's documentation of TSF](https://codethinklabs.gitlab.io/trustable/trustable/trustable/TA.html).
+However, the answers to each point in the evidence list and checklist are specific to this project.)

 **Guidance**

 This assertion is satisfied when tests demonstrate that the features specified to meet project Expectations (TT-EXPECTATIONS) are present and function as intended.
-These tests run repeatedly in a controlled environment (TA-TESTs) on a defined schedule (e.g., daily, per change, or per candidate release of XYZ).
+These tests run repeatedly in a controlled environment (TA-TESTs) on a defined schedule (e.g., daily, per change, or per candidate release of nlohmann/json).

 Confidence grows when tests not only verify Expectations but also validate (continuously) that they meet stakeholder and user needs.
 Robust validation depends on three aspects: